Adam Edelen: Awards

 Edelen was one of Government Technology magazine's 2014 Top 25 Doers, Dreamers and Drivers, an award bestowed on innovators in the public sector across the country.
 In 2008, Edelen was named one of the Ten Outstanding Young Americans by the United States Junior Chamber of Commerce.
-This award is arguably the oldest and most prestigious service award in the nation and previous honorees include presidents John F. Kennedy, Richard Nixon, Gerald Ford and Bill Clinton.
+This award is one of the oldest service honors in the United States, with previous recipients including John F. Kennedy, Richard Nixon, Gerald Ford and Bill Clinton.